A Robust and Constrained Multi-Agent Reinforcement Learning Electric Vehicle Rebalancing Method in AMoD Systems: Related Work

-\textit{Optimization and MPC-based approaches} usually formulate the AMoD system vehicle rebalancing problem as a convex optimization or mixed-integer programming problem, where the objective is to improve service quality~\cite{predictmod_icra17, Morari_rideshare} or maximize the number of served passengers with fewer vehicles~\cite{mpcmod_icra16, mod_iros18, DDmpcmod_icra18}.
-These model-based approaches usually rely on precise knowledge of the probability transition model of the complex dynamics of AMoD systems and, consequently, are sensitive to model uncertainties.
-Though robust and distributionally robust optimization-based methods have been designed to consider uncertainties caused by mobility demand, supply, or covariates predictions \cite{dro_he,dddro_tcps20,hao2020robust_covariates}, the probability transition error or uncertainty in system dynamics has not been addressed yet. \textit{RL-based approaches} relax the dependency on system dynamic models.
-Various RL-based methods, including DQN, A2C and their variants \cite{mnih2015human_nature, konda1999actor, wen2017rebalancing,gueriau2018samod,holler2019deep_icdm,lin2018efficient,he2020spatio,wang2021data_fairbalance} have been proposed to solve the vehicle rebalancing problem.
-However, RL suffers from the sim-to-real gap; that is, the gap between the simulator and the real world often leads to unsuccessful implementation if the learned policy is not robust to model uncertainties \cite{ding2020challenges_survey, pinto2017robust}.
+\textit{Optimization and MPC-based approaches} usually formulate the AMoD system vehicle rebalancing problem as an optimization problem, where the objective is to improve service quality~\cite{predictmod_icra17, Morari_rideshare} or maximize the number of served passengers with fewer vehicles~\cite{mpcmod_icra16, mod_iros18, DDmpcmod_icra18}.
+These model-based approaches usually rely on knowledge of the probability transition model of AMoD systems.
+Though robust and distributionally robust optimization-based methods have been designed to consider uncertainties caused by mobility demand, supply, or covariates predictions \cite{dro_he,hao2020robust_covariates}, the probability transition error or uncertainty in system dynamics has not been addressed yet.
+Various \textit{RL-based methods} include DQN, A2C and their variants \cite{wen2017rebalancing,holler2019deep_icdm,lin2018efficient,he2020spatio} have been proposed to solve the vehicle rebalancing problem.
+However, RL suffers from the sim-to-real gap; that is, the gap between the simulator and the real world often leads to unsuccessful implementation if the learned policy is not robust to model uncertainties \cite{pinto2017robust}.
 None of the above RL-based rebalancing strategies consider this gap.